campbell000/blog/content/articles/halo-tracker.md

 ## FAQs
 ### Such slander!
 Where did you get this data?
-Directly from 343's half-functioning, busted, stripped-of-its-funding API.
+Directly from 343's half-functioning, busted API.
 Complain to Microsoft, not to me.

 ### When does this get updated?
 An automated process runs every Wednesday night to update this page.